 Tables and Headers

-Use the “Accessibility Checker” to ensure your tables don’t contain split/merged/nested cells.
+Use the “Accessibility Checker” to ensure that your tables don’t contain split/merged/nested cells.
 If you do have to use tables, make sure they have a simple structure and specify column header information.
-Use the “Accessibility Checker” to ensure your tables don’t contain split, merged, or nested cells.

 Make sure your videos have captions or that you provide audio-descriptions (an audio file which narrates the video for users).